Sang Choy Bau

 Place mushrooms in a small heatproof bowl, and cover with boiling water.
 Stand for 20 minutes, then drain.
 Discard the stems, and chop the caps coarsely.

 Heat peanut oil in a wok or large pan.
 Stir fry the pork and chicken until cooked through.
-Add the mushrooms, onion, garlic, shoots, chestnuts, and sesame oil, sauces, and blended sherry and cornflour.
+Add the mushrooms, onion, garlic, shoots, chestnuts, and sesame oil, sauces & cornflour blended with a little hot tap water.
 Stir fry for 2-3 minutes.

 Just before serving, stir through the noodles and bean shoots.